test-save-commit0/simpy/docs/topical_guides/resources.rst

 PriorityResource
 ----------------

-As you may know from the real world, not every one is equally important.
+As you may know from the real world, everything is not equally important.
 To map that to SimPy, there's the *PriorityResource*.
 This subclass of *Resource* lets requesting processes provide a priority for each request.
 More important requests will gain access to the resource earlier than less important ones.